phu0ngng/nccl/plc/items/id_5cdcc8c5/communicator_grow.md

 - **Root coordination**: Only root calls `ncclCommGetUniqueId()`, sends uniqueId to NEW ranks only
 - **Root identification**: Root existing rank passes &uniqueId; non-root existing ranks pass NULL
 - **Per-communicator unique ID**: Uses `ncclCommGetUniqueId()` API for per-communicator coordination
+- **UID usage constraints**:
+  - Each UID can only be used once - cannot reuse a UID after it has been consumed by a grow operation
+  - Cannot generate a second UID via `ncclCommGetUniqueId()` while a previous UID is still unconsumed
+  - Must wait for the grow operation to complete before calling `ncclCommGetUniqueId()` again
 - Rank numbering: new ranks are assigned sequential numbers after existing ranks
 - OOB communication is required to distribute the `uniqueId` to NEW ranks only
 - The feature works with NCCL's group API for synchronized operations